samuelyoo/Password-Generator/README.md

 To use this app you can click : [here](https://samuelyoo.github.io/Password-Generator/index.html)

-#### Usage
+### Usage
-When user click generate password button, then the application will have alerts pop up on the page , please follow the alerts (clicking ok means yes to the prompt) and then enter the desired password length.
+When user click the generate password button, then the application will have alerts pop up on the page , please follow the alerts (clicking ok means yes to the prompt) and then enter the desired password length.
 Finally, the secure password will display in the text box.